Trusted by 50K+ Pharmacy StudentsHigh Quality Notes, MCQs, Mock Tests & Study ResourcesGo Premium (Ads Free)

 Clonidine MOA – Central α2 Agonist Reducing Sympathetic Outflow

-Introduction Clonidine is a centrally acting α2-adrenergic receptor agonist used primarily for hypertension, but also for opioid withdrawal, … Read more
+Introduction Clonidine is a centrally acting α2-adrenergic receptor agonist used primarily for hypertension, but also for opioid withdrawal, ADHD, pain management, and anxiety disorders.
+It lowers blood pressure by reducing sympathetic outflow from the central nervous system.
+Due to its broad clinical relevance and central mechanism, clonidine is a high-yield drug for exams like USMLE, … Read more

 Mechanism of Action of Atropine (Muscarinic Antagonist)